 Please join the University of New Hampshire for a 10-part learning series on integrated multi-trophic aquaculture (IMTA) approaches in the Gulf of Maine.

-Each 1-hour session will be presented via Zoom (virtual/online).
-Expert speakers will discuss different aspects of IMTA farming –from site permitting to harvest of seafood products to the economics of the business.
-Q&A will be encouraged.
+Each 1-hour session was presented via Zoom (virtual/online).
+Expert speakers discussed different aspects of IMTA farming – from site permitting to harvest of seafood products to the economics of the business.
+Q&A encouraged.

 Permitting in New Hampshire, Massachusetts, and Maine